RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <center><img src="https://github.com/RescueSocialTech/Victims_Cases_Film-Music-Arts/blob/main/z- skyline new york city.jpg"></center>

 ## <i>Foundational Examples - As Many Cases as Possible with Categories</i>
+<b>Needing <i>Better Quality, Access to Services, and Better Lives</i> in the Arts, 165 Cases are Listed as Foundations to Present.</b>
 Due to lacking laws in California and lack of access to quality assistance, in comparison to for instance Coercion laws in New York, <b><a href="https://theaccidentalgangster.com/about-us/">Countless</a></b> people have been harmed Related to the Arts. <i>In one Case alone, 500 People had to sue against Fixers in the <a href="https://www.hollywoodreporter.com/business/business-news/anthony-pellicano-wiretap-lawsuit-nears-562721/">2000s onward</a>.</i><br>
 - <b>Starting <a href="https://www.vanityfair.com/hollywood/2003/04/robert-harrison-confidential-magazine">Example</a> with Elements - </b></b> Joe DiMaggio <i><b>used</b></i> a private eye to surveil and <i><b>strong-arm</b></i> Marilyn Monroe as divorce granted <b>(Overlapping Legal Claim)</b>… LAPD investigated a <b>foiled</b> burglary (by fixers)... (fixers) <b>Sold</b> the “wrong-door raid” story to Confidential magazine, where it appeared in the September 1955 issue… and, without suspects <i>[witnesses and evidence not in the story]</i>, the <b>case</b> faded.<br>
 <i>"<b>California</b> state senator Fred Kraft… cited the incident as an example of “strong-arm” <b>tactics</b> by private eyes in the service of the magazine [and others]."</i> By 1978 to <i>Today</i>...